SkoolNotes/Taproot/2020BIO101/KBhBIO101HumanDiseases.md

 * Catalyst tRNA combines with rRNA  to catalyze amino acid peptide bond
 * Each codon (group of 3 units in tRNA), matches a specific [[KBhBIO101AminoAcids]]

+**Note!
+The beginning of mRNA is not translated.** There a portion on the 5' end of the mRNA (starts with AGGAGG) — about 170 nuclotides in that's called UTR (untranslated region.)
+This region helps ribosomes bind to it.

 After the amino acids are assembled, it's time for [[KBe2020bio101refProteinFolding]].
 See also [[KBhBIO101Proteins]].